perslev/U-Time/README.md

 > hyperparameters
 ```

-We will download 10 PSG studies from the public sleep databases [Sleep-EDF](https://doi.org/10.13026/C2X676) and [DCSM](https://sid.erda.dk/wsgi-bin/ls.py?share_id=fUH3xbOXv8) using the `ut fetch` command:
+We will download 12 PSG studies from the public sleep databases [Sleep-EDF](https://doi.org/10.13026/C2X676) and [DCSM](https://sid.erda.dk/wsgi-bin/ls.py?share_id=fUH3xbOXv8) using the `ut fetch` command.
+Note that depending on your internet speed and the current load on each of the two servers, downloading may take anywhere from 5 minutes to multiple hours:

 ```
 ut fetch --dataset sedf_sc --out_dir data/sedf_sc --N_first 12
 ut fetch --dataset dcsm --out_dir data/dcsm --N_first 12
 ```

 The raw data has now been downloaded.
-We split each dataset into train ()validation/test splits using the `ut cv_split` command:
+We split each dataset into fixed train/validation/test splits using the `ut cv_split` command.
+The command must be invoked twice each with a unique set of parameters specifying the naming convention used in each dataset:

 ```
+# Split dataset SEDF-SC
 ut cv_split --data_dir data/sedf_sc/ \
             --subject_dir_pattern 'SC*' \
             --CV 1 \